Neo23x0/Loki/README.md

 When running `loki.exe --update` it will create an new upgrader process and exits LOKI in order to replace the `loki.exe` with the newer one, which would be locked otherwise.

-## Requirements
+## Build LOKI

-No requirements if you use the compiled EXE.
+No requirements if you use the pre-compiled executables in the `release` section of this repo.

-If you want to build it yourself:
+If you want to build LOKI yourself:

 ### Linux or OS X